gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 dazed by dizzysmoke or shocked by the crab bot's final blast.
-Commander Leaf was gesturing feebly, exhausted, but the power crystals on his sonics had gone dim---it would be a day or more before they recharged.
+Commander Leaf was gesturing feebly, exhausted, but the power crystals on his sonics were exhausted too---it would be a day or more before sunlight and his own body motion recharged them.
 Scattered plates of armor and parts of broken mechanical limbs proved that the bots had paid a heavy price for their victory, but as Mama Roo wrapped Gumption and Maddy in a hug